FrozenBerrys/pong/README.md

 # AI logic

 The coordinates of where the balls is expected to be is cheesed everytime P1 loses and the ball is redirected towards Bob (the Bot) or player 1 changes the x direction of the ball by hitting it with their racket.
-Buggy, sometimes works sometimes doesnt, but on the bright side you can actually win against it.
+Tested, doesnt work in 2 cases so far.
+WILL BE FIXED IN DUE TIME

 # Future Improvements